Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Polarization of Vacuum

-Variation of the energy yields the Poisson equation, \be \nabla (\varepsilon\nabla V)=4\pi e^2 (n_{\rm ext}- \theta(V^2+2mV)(V^2+2mV)^{3/2}/(3\pi^2))\,, \ee cf. Eq. (\ref{TFvacShell}), which described electron condensation in attractive potential of a supercharged nucleus at $\varepsilon \simeq 1$.
-Although we are interested in the case $|V|\gg 1$, we recovered dependence on $m$ in Eq. (\ref{lowerupper}).
-Now, for $\varepsilon >0$ and $V<-2m$ we deal with electron condensation on levels of the upper continuum crossed the boundary $\epsilon =-m$ with increasing $|V|$, as it follows from the standard interpretation of the levels, being appeared from the upper continuum during an adiabatic increase of $|V|$.
-Below we will argue for a possibility of the condensation of electrons originated in the lower continuum in the problem of the screening of the positive-charge source at ultrashort distances from it (at $r<r_{\rm pole}$), where $\varepsilon_{\rm ren}(r)<0$ and the potential is repulsive due to that. \\
+Variation of the energy yields the Poisson equation, \be \nabla (\varepsilon\nabla V)=4\pi e^2 (n_{\rm ext}- \theta(V^2+2mV)(V^2+2mV)^{3/2}/(3\pi^2))\,, \ee cf. Equation (\ref{TFvacShell}), which described the electron condensation in the attractive potential of a supercharged nucleus at $\varepsilon \simeq 1$.
+Although we are interested in the case $|V|\gg m$, we recovered the dependence on $m$ in Equation (\ref{lowerupper}).
+Now, for $\varepsilon >0$ and $V<-2m$, we deal with the electron condensation on levels of the upper continuum crossed the boundary $\epsilon =-m$ with increasing $|V|$, as it follows from the standard interpretation of the levels, appearing from the upper continuum during an adiabatic increase of $|V|$.
+Below, we will argue for a possibility of the condensation of electrons that originated in the lower continuum in the problem of the screening of the positively charged source at ultrashort distances from it (at $r<r_{\rm L}$), $\varepsilon_{\rm ren} (r_{\rm L})= 0$, $\varepsilon_{\rm ren}(r< r_{\rm L})<0$ and the potential is repulsive due to that.

-\section{Distribution of charge at super-short distances from the Coulomb center}
+\section{Distribution of Charge at Super-Short Distances from the Coulomb Center}

-\subsection{Charge distribution near the charge source of radius $r=r_0>r_{\rm L}$}
+\subsection{Charge Distribution Near the Charge Source of Radius $r=r_0>r_{\rm L}$}

-\subsubsection{Electron condensation is not included}
+\subsubsection{Electron Condensation is Not Included}